JorPoon/JorPoon/README.md

 - A fan of fitness, video games, and sports!
 - A learner that continues to stay updated with the newest technologies!
 - A foodie!
 I love to explore the food culture around my city!
+- A person who values being a reliable teammate and being respectful to everyone around me!

 ## Technical Skills ...